Technology is everywhere, and we depend on it. Whether it be home, work, school, health, or civic needs, technology is involved.

 - Forwarded to a more skilled unit or even the vendor

 Once the incident is resolved, formal incident closure of the record takes place.
-Closure might require communication and confirmation from users that service experience is normalized, billing of handling activities, and configuration information updating where required.
+Closure might require:

-During the incident review, sometimes known as an incident postmortem, the process owners or management may review how the incident was handles to determine what was done right and what went wrong.
-Both can be useful in future incidents and illustrating what activities might need to be changed or reinforced.
+During the incident review, sometimes known as an incident postmortem, the process owners or management may review how the incident was handled to determine what was done right and what went wrong.
+Both are useful in future incidents by illustrating what activities might need to be changed or reinforced.

-Review can usher in process activities from other ITM practices such as problem management, service level management, information security management, release and deployment management, service design, and change management, among others.
+Review can usher in process activities from other ITM practices such as:

 Speed is the name of the game when it comes to incident management.
 Customers, users, and stakeholders all want normal services to resume as quickly as possible, with the impact of the incident and its repeat probability minimized as much as possible.